ReactionMechanismGenerator/RMG-Py/RMG_database/kinetics_groups/R_Addition_MultipleBond/comments.rst

 Agreement with experimental data from Cobos et al.
 (C. J. Cobos, H. Hippler, and J. Troe, *J. Phys.
 Chem.* 89, 342, 1985) was promising **at low pressures**, but
-"Signiﬁcant deviations are observed between theory and experiment as the high-pressure limit is approached."
+"Significant deviations are observed between theory and experiment as the high-pressure limit is approached."

 E.g., at 298 K